badshah400/tartex/README.md

 * Handy options to allow edge cases.
 * Native TAB-completion for common interactive shells: bash, fish, and zsh (help welcome for others).
 * Options to add/excl extra files, do dry runs, print verbose logging, and summaries.
+* Option to process and add files from specified `git` revision.

 ## Installation